royalapplications/docs/src/r2023/royalserver/advanced/management-scripts/prepare-managed-server.md

 You can do this manually or use our script.
 You can find it in `<royal-server-installation-directory>\scripts\prepare_server.ps1`.
 For each step, the script is asking for permission to do the necessary changes.
+Just copy the script over to the machine you want to manage via Royal Server and execute it in an elevanted PowerShell prompt.

 The script is doing the following steps: